-- 1. P.M.
-Prosser students will attend Prosser from 11:25 2:00. - Students will eat A-lunch at CHS, board the bus in front of CHS at 11:00 A.M., leave CHS at 11:02 A.M., and arrive at Prosser at 11:20 A.M. - 3.
-Students who are driving or riding may leave at the end of 3rd period at 10:33.
-Remember that students who drive to Prosser must have proper paperwork on file in
+- PM Prosser students will attend Prosser from 11:20 am 2:00 pm. - Students will eat A-lunch at CHS/RA, board the bus outside of the cafeteria at CHS at 11:00 am or at the back of the building at RA at 11:05 am, and arrive at Prosser at 11:20 am. - Students who are driving or riding may leave at 11:00 am.
+Remember students who are driving or riding must have proper paperwork on file in the CHS/RA main office. - 4.
+The bus will leave Prosser at 2:00 pm and arrive back to CHS/RA at 2:15 pm.
+Students are dismissed upon returning to CHS/RA.

-CHS main office.

-- The bus will leave Prosser at 2:00 P.M. and arrive at CHS at 2:15 P.M.
-Students are dismissed upon returning to CHS. - If Prosser is on a 2-hour delay and CHS is in session, students will still report to Prosser as scheduled. - If Prosser is closed and CHS is in session, students still reports to CHS for morning classes and will be dismissed at the end of 3rd period. - 7.
-If CHS is on a 2-hour delay, P.M.
-Prosser students should report to CHS for 1st period and then be released for lunch before going to Prosser. - 8.
-If CHS is closed and Prosser is in session, students are not required to attend Prosser but may do so on their own.
+- If Prosser is on a 2-hour delay and CCSC is in session, students will still report to Prosser as scheduled. - If Prosser is closed and CCSC is in session, students still report to CHS/RA for morning classes and will be dismissed at the end of 3rd period. - 7.
+If CCSC is on a 2-hour delay, P.M.
+Prosser students should report to CHS/RA for 1st period and then be released for lunch before going to Prosser. - If CCSC is closed and Prosser is in session, students are not required to attend Prosser but may do so on their own.
+If attending on their own, PM Prosser students should report to Prosser by 11:15 am.